 Dominican Republic Country Report

 The main operational shortcomings are inefficient bureaucracy and widespread corruption.
-Infrastructure generally compares favourably with other developing nations, particularly in tourism and telecommunications, but the energy generation and distribution networks fall below regional standards.
+Tourism, transport and telecommunications infrastructure generally compares favourably with other developing countries but the energy generation and distribution networks fall below regional standards.
 Regular power outages continue to cause significant disruption, necessitating emergency back-up private generation that pushes up business and living costs.
-The infrastructure system is also vulnerable to hurricane and tropical storm hazards, given the country's geographical location.
+Given the country's geographical location, the infrastructure system is also vulnerable to hurricane damage and tropical storm hazards.

 There is a low risk of terrorism and no known organised terrorist groups operate in the country.
 The most recent incidents in the country, perpetrated by the now apparently defunct leftist group Resistencia Popular Duartiana, were all small-scale and resulted in no casualties.
 These incidents included: a drive-by shooting in 2013 on the office of a mayor in San Francisco de Macorís; an 2011 improvised explosive device attack on a Gas Natural Fenosa power plant in La Vega; and a shooting at a senator's office in San Francisco de Macorís in 2013.

 Violent and drug-related crime is highly unlikely to result in major operational constraints for investors and foreign nationals.
 The capital, Santo Domingo, has recorded the highest crime rates in the country over recent years, especially in and around the slums on the city’s outskirts, including Barrio Puerto Rico, Cristo Rey, Ensanche Capotillo, Guachupita, Gualey, La 17, La Barquita, Los Guandules, Los Minas, Simón Bolívar, Villa Duarte, and Villa Mella.
 The main risk to visitors is petty crime, including pickpocketing and bag snatching.
 The rise in burglaries and violent robberies has led to an increase in private security, especially in areas frequented by tourists.